It depends on who you ask.

 Chase Freedom Unlimited Card

 The Chase Freedom Unlimited card is a great daily use card because you get 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+Oh, you also get 5% cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in the first year.
 1.5% cash back on all purchases with an annual fee of $0 is a solid cash back rate.

 As an added bonus, you get $200 after you spend $500 on purchases in your first three months as a welcome bonus.